JDDoesDev/presentations/osmi.md

 - Major Depression <!-- .element: class="fragment" -->
 - Anxiety Disorder <!-- .element: class="fragment" -->
 - PTSD <!-- .element: class="fragment" -->
+- ADHD <!-- .element: class="fragment" -->

 Note:
 - Clinical _depression_ is marked by a _depressed mood most of the day_, sometimes particularly in the morning, and a _loss of interest_ in normal activities and relationships -- symptoms that are present _every day_ for at _least 2 weeks_ - WebMD
 - Anxiety: A mental health disorder characterized by feelings of _worry, anxiety, or fear_ that are strong enough to _interfere with_ one's _daily activities_ - Mayo Clinic
 - PTSD: A disorder characterized by _failure to recover_ after experiencing or witnessing _a terrifying event_ - Mayo Clinic
   - Consider mentioning some ambulance things, firefighter things, and generalize childhood.
 Give the "RAM v HDD" metaphor
+- ADHD disorder that is characterized by varying degrees of hyperactivity, impulsivity, and/or inattention that lead to difficulty in academic, emotional, and social functioning.
+  - When I was a kid, this was often looked at as "just being a kid"

 What Changed?